woossi0/suite/docs/usermanual/source/install/windows/tomcat/geowebcache.rst

 GeoWebCache is a map image caching application and server.

 .. note:: GeoServer includes an built-in copy of GeoWebCache.
 Installation of this *separate* stand-alone GeoWebCache may be considered for caching external WMS services.
-For more information see :ref:`sysadmin.deploy.strategies`.
+For more information see :ref:`sysadmin.deploy`.

 .. note:: During installation we will be editing text files that require Administrator access to modify.
 We recommend using `Notepad++ <https://notepad-plus-plus.org/>`__, though any text editor will do.